Go directly to product information

 • 100% berries from the Zanthoxylum acanthopodium

-• clustered berries (with branches and stems)
+• clustered berries (with twigs and stems)

 • minimum amount of seed (average approx. 5%)